gunnarx/vehicle_service_catalog/TERMS.md

 ## Return values

 - A Return Value specifies what is returned from a Method execution.
 Although "out parameters" could serve a similar purpose, the Return Value has been given special status.
+- Only one return value type is defined per method.
-- Please be aware that while return-value is often traditionally used for indicating success/error, the abstract Errors concept is more powerful and should often be preferred.
+- NOTE: Please be aware that while return-value is often traditionally used for indicating success/error, the generalized Errors concept is more powerful and should often be preferred.
 - There is only a single return value type, but it can use any data type, including composite types.
 - The term Status may be used in other technologies and the meaning of return value shall be seen as equivalent of status.